 7. Purpose, focus, progress: Throughout the conference, it was clear there is no one silver bullet to delivering joy at work.
 However, Spicer felt it came from people finding purpose in their work, being allowed to focus on it and then seeing it progress.
 Spicer also said workers should have access to shared and private spaces so different working styles and needs can be catered for.
 Arbejdsglæde it seems, depends on the individual.

-No account of the BCO Annual Conference 2019 would be complete without a spotlight on the Hague vs Verhofstadt Brexit debate.
+8. Brace yourself for a new world order – beyond the workplace: No account of the BCO Annual Conference 2019 would be complete without a spotlight on the Hague vs Verhofstadt Brexit debate.
 Barely a seat was left empty as the former Belgium Prime Minister, Guy Verhofstadt MEP, and the former leader of the Conservative Party, William Hague ran delegates through our new political realities.
 While Verhofstadt lamented the use of the referendum as ‘a bullet in a weapon between the parties,’ Hague warned against the ‘imminent collapse’ facing Britain as politics moves steadily towards smaller, more focused parties.
 The lesson?
 Prepare for anything.